-It May Be Difficult For Overseas Regulators To Conduct Investigations Or Collect Evidence Within China.
 Shareholder claims or regulatory investigations that are common in the United States generally are difficult to pursue as a matter of law or practicality in China.
-For example, in China, there are significant legal and other obstacles to providing information needed for regulatory authorities or litigation initiated outside China.
+For example, in China, there are significant legal and other obstacles to providing information needed for regulatory investigations or litigation initiated outside China.
 Although the authorities in China may establish a regulatory cooperation mechanism with the securities regulatory authorities of another country or region to implement cross-border supervision and administration, such cooperation with the securities regulatory authorities in the Unities States may not be efficient in the absence of a mutual and practical cooperation mechanism.
 Furthermore, according to Article 177 of the PRC Securities Law, or Article 177, which became effective in March 2020, no overseas securities regulator is allowed to directly conduct investigation or evidence collection activities within the territory of the PRC.
 While detailed interpretation of or implementation rules under Article 177 have yet to be promulgated, the inability for an overseas securities regulator to directly conduct investigation or evidence collection activities within China may further increase difficulties faced by our shareholders in protecting their interests.